Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Visualization

 Augmented term frequency normalizes each document independently, scaling the most frequent term to 1.0 and others proportionally.
-This allows fair comparison between documents of different lengths and vocabulary distributions.
+The horizontal dashed line at 0.5 shows the baseline weight for all terms.

 L2-Normalized Frequency Vectors